-Professor Leslie Culver's research interests lie at the nexus of critical race theory, anthropology, feminist communication, and social science with a central goal to empower marginalized law students and attorneys.
-Within the broader framework of critical race theory, her research intentionally brings the tenets of critical race and communication theories into the law school environment.
+Culver researches and writes on conscious identity performance, a theory she developed by extending tenets of identity performance found in critical race theory and intersecting them with identity theories found in feminist communication, and social science disciplines.
+The central goal of Culver’s work is to bring aspects of critical race and communication theories into the law school environment to empower marginalized law students and attorneys through expansive identity performance tools.
 She has presented and published widely in this area and is passionate about empowering all her students to be culturally competent attorneys in this racial era.

 Professor Culver also serves as the director of A.I.M. for Law, a diversity pipeline program to assist collegiate students from underrepresented communities in successfully navigating the law school admission process, as well as gaining exposure to the rigorous requirements of law school.

 Prior to joining the faculty at California Western, Culver was an Assistant Professor at Saint Louis University School of Law, her alma mater, where she taught Legal Research & Writing and Missouri Civil Procedure.
 Before teaching, she was an associate attorney at Husch & Eppenberger (now Husch Blackwell Sanders), one of the top and largest litigation firms in St. Louis.
 There, her practice focused on representing clients in the areas of medical malpractice, real estate, product liability, and general business litigation.
 She also enjoyed a substantial pro bono practice.
 During and immediately following law school, Culver clerked for then-Chief Judge Mary K. Hoff and the late Hon.
 Lawrence G. Crahan of the Missouri Court of Appeals.
 During law school, she also served on the executive board of the Saint Louis University Law Journal.